dominodatalab/domino-quickstart-dask/README.md

 - This tab provides all the details about the logs of the scheduler, worker nodes, and other Dask features.
 We recommend paying particular attention to the following:
   - **Workers**: Note that in some circumstances, not all workers may be ready when the Dask cluster first shows as Ready.
 This may happen if there is room on existing nodes for your Workspace and the Dask Scheduler, but not for all of the worker nodes.
 If they are just waiting for new nodes to be provisioned, they should come up in a few minutes, and you should see them join the list.
   - **Task Stream**: There are a few places in the example notebooks where we recommend looking at the Task Stream side by side with running the code, so that you can get some intuition for what the Dask workers are really doing during that time.
   - **Info**: This page contains a link to the **logs** for each worker, which are extremely useful for troubleshooting package installation issues or any other error that happens on the Dask workers, where the errors are not clear from the messages in the notebook alone.
+We recommend opening the logs link in a new tab; to return to the main Dask Web UI from the Info screen, click the **Bokeh** button.
 - Once you have verified on the Dask Web UI that your cluster is ready, run each of the sample notebooks.
   - `1-Calculate-Pi.ipynb`: Example of Embarassingly Parallel workloads in Dask, which will also test the basic compute environment and cluster setup.
   - `2-Dask-DataFrame.ipynb`: General introduction to Dask Dataframes.